-We can see that the conditions in Lemma~\ref{thm:sufficient_stability} are fulfilled if and only if $\xi$ is positive.
-Solving such bilevel problems can be quite challenging.
-In Section~\ref{subsec:MIP_formulation} we propose to reformulate \eqref{eq:stability_opt_org} as a mixed-integer program.
-Compared to dualizing the min-max problem \eqref{eq:min_max}, we found that the mixed-integer reformulations described in Section~\ref{subsec:MIP_formulation} tend to be very solvable in practice.
+By construction, condition~\eqref{eq:sufficient_stability} is thus fulfilled if and only if the optimal value of the bilevel program~\eqref{eq:stability_opt_org} is non-negative.
+However, solving bilevel programs of the form~\eqref{eq:stability_opt_org} is still challenging.
+In Section~\ref{subsec:MIP_formulation} we thus propose a reformulation of~\eqref{eq:stability_opt_org} as an MIQP.
+Compared to dualizing the min-max problem \eqref{eq:min_max}, we found that the mixed-integer reformulations described in Section~\ref{subsec:MIP_formulation} are more efficiently solvable in practice.
 We believe that this is the case because the root relaxation is bounded due to only having bounded primal variables in the objective.
 Dualizing problem \eqref{eq:min_max} introduces dual variables in the objective, which are generally unbounded.